-This chocolate pavlova is possibly the perfect dessert for your Easter lunch!
+This chocolate pavlova is the perfect dessert for your Easter lunch!
 Deliciously soft, sweet, chocolatey meringue topped with whipped cream and raspberries, it’s the dessert of any chocolate lovers dreams!

 A Nigella Lawson recipe, given a fair trade twist – this is easy to make and even easier to eat!
 Watch as it disappears as if by magic!